 5. Pay You If Their Business Was Closed for a Day Due to Calamities

 Should they?
 Yes, but only for salaried workers.

 Let’s say that a hurricane, wildfire, or any natural disaster struck your city.
 Everyone was greatly affected, including you, your co-workers, and your higher-ups.
 No one is capable of going back to work the next day, and your company doesn’t need to be open at a time like this.
 However, does that mean your employer has to pay you your salary for the day even if they did not open the office?

 According to the FLSA, they have to pay you for the day according to the work perks.
 If your company was prepared, they will contact you and assure you that your job is safe even if you don’t come to work.
 Non-exempt employees are entitled to their salary even if a disaster temporarily closes the business or they are incapable of attending work.
 Even if your employer closes the workplace for six days, you are entitled to your salary during those six days.

 However, if the business was closed for over one full workweek, your employer does not need to pay you.
 They may choose to do so as a sign of care from an employer to their employee, but they aren’t legally obligated as they too are suffering from the aftermath.

 This also only applies to exempt employees on a salary.
 Employees who work hourly or are non-exempt are not entitled to pay.
 If the disaster happened in your city, but the city your company is in is alright and the company remains open, the company can deduct your leaves as a personal or vacation leave or deduct from your salary as an absence.

-If you feel like your employer has treated you unfairly, you have some laws created to protect your right as an employee.
+If you feel like your employer has treated you unfairly with the work perks, you have some laws created to protect your right as an employee.
 Some states have additional labor laws that protect employees’ rights, so feel free to contact your local labor division or a lawyer to discuss any grievances you might want to bring up against your company.